Testing inhomogeneous cosmography in our cosmic neighborhood using CosmicFlows-4: Model setup

 \section{Model setup}

 This section serves to introduce the model that will be studied in the later sections.
-The goal is to construct a realistic model of the local universe so that the model can be used to realistically estimate the radius of convergence of the general cosmographic expansion of the luminosity distance.
-Two versions of the overall same model will be considered.
+The goal is to construct a realistic model of the local universe so that the model can be used to realistically estimate the convergence of the general cosmographic expansion of the luminosity distance.
+Several versions of a model based on the overall same data will be considered and used in order to understand the significance of model details.